-If you run into more extended problems, you can check out programmer’s forums like Stack Overflow.
+If you run into more extended problems, check out programmer’s forums like Stack Overflow.

 This is a public, active forum where people can get their computer questions answered.

-However, if you load an unstable program onto your drive, you’ll face reliability issues.
+However, you’ll face reliability issues if you load an unstable program onto your hard drive.

 Verify the integrity of your program files if you start having performance issues, like crashes or slow movement.

 When comparing external and internal drives on speed, there’s no competition between them.
-Internal drives are faster than external drives.
+Internal drives are faster than external ones.

 This speeds up connectivity and improves power efficiency because the file is accessed on an internal drive.

 External drives must be attached, and connectivity must be consistent.
 Anything can happen when you use wired hookups.

 They can come loose, which can cause file corruption or program crashes.
 If your hard drive is older, it’ll have performance issues as it ages.